Coletterbox/RabbitProject/sprintLog.md

 ### Day 3, Sprint 6: 120 minutes
 #### Scrum master: Phil

+#### Sprint backlog:
+* Build a new non-object version of the simulator
+* Improve display of output
+* Improve Gitguide for new issues

 #### Sprint review:
 * What has been done?
     * We began work on an alternative object-based version of bunny breeding being done in parallel with the non-object version to give us more options in the future.
 (Lubnah, Sebastian, Colette)